2020 Acura MDX vs. 2019 Lincoln Nautilus

 Whether matching Acura MDX features against Lincoln Nautilus features or comparing engine specs, the new Acura MDX clearly comes out ahead – that might be why Kelley Blue Book places it “among the most recommendable and competent 3-row luxury SUVs available”.
 To find out more or explore current offers, feel free to visit your nearest Kansas City Acura dealer.

-*Prices shown are Acura suggested retail prices only and do not include taxes, license or destination and handling charge.
-Destination & Handling charge is $995 for sedans and $995 for SUVs.
+* Prices shown are Acura suggested retail prices only and do not include taxes, license or destination and handling charge.
+Destination & Handling charge for sedans (excluding PMC Edition) and SUVs (excluding PMC Edition) is $1,025.00.
+Destination & Handling charge for PMC Edition models and NSX is $1,995.00.
 Acura vehicle accessory costs, labor and installation vary.
 Dealers set their own prices.
 Please consult your selected dealer.

-**Based on 2019 EPA mileage ratings.
+** Based on 2020 EPA mileage ratings.
 Use for comparison purposes only.
-Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, battery pack age/condition (hybrid models only) and other factors.
+Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, battery pack age/condition (hybrid only) and other factors.